opensearch-project/documentation-website/_opensearch/install/tar.md

    network.host: 0.0.0.0

    # Unless you have already configured a cluster, you should set
-   # discovery.type to single-node or the bootstrap checks will
+   # discovery.type to single-node, or the bootstrap checks will
    # fail when you try to start the service.
    discovery.type: single-node